Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: CMA-ES and Related CHTs

 \subsubsection{Resampling and Death Penalty}

+The resampling technique is the simplest CHT.
+Candidate solutions are resampled repeatedly until $\lambda$ feasible candidate solutions are generated.
+To guarantee that the resampling stops within a finite time, the maximum number of sampling in one iteration is set to a finite number.
+If the number of feasible candidate solutions is less than $\lambda$, the current population is filled with infeasible solutions and the worst loss value is assigned to them (for example, $+\infty$).
+When the maximum sampling number is set to $\lambda$, the resampling technique is known as the death penalty.

-The simplest CHT is to re-sample a candidate solution until it drops in the feasible domain.
-Since it assumes nothing on constraints, it can be applied for any type of constraints.
-Usually the maximum number of resampling is set and the fitness value will be set to $+\infty$ if a feasible solution is not sampled.
-If the maximum number of resampling is set to one, it recovers the death penalty technique where infeasible solutions are ranked worst \cite{mezura2011constraint,coello2002theoretical}.
-Although it is highly flexible, it is not appropriate if the optimum is located on the boundary of some constraints since candidate solutions are biased in the feasible domain and the sampling distribution tends to approach the boundary slowly \cite{akimotoPPSN2014}.
-Moreover, if the probability of sampling a feasible solution is rather low, the algorithm will not make a meaningful ranking of the candidate and the parameter update results in random fluctuation.
+The resampling and death penalty methods are easy to implement and are applicable to any constraint type.
+However, they are not appropriate if the optimum is located on the boundary of the feasible domain, as candidate solutions are biased in the feasible domain and the search distribution tends to approach the boundary slowly, as we observe in \Cref{sec:exp1}.
+Moreover, the search algorithm cannot conduct a meaningful ranking of the candidate solutions if the probability of sampling feasible solutions is rather low and the population is filled with infeasible solutions.
+If this is the case, the parameter update will result in random fluctuation.